-PLEG 090 F Contemporary Issues in the Law (1-3)
+PLEG 090 F Contemporary Issues in the Law 1 to 3 Units

-Variable hours of lecture and/or lab.
-This course offers timely and contemporary law-related topics designed to enhance job skills, expand the student's knowledge of the legal environment, and increase employment opportunities.
+18 hours lecture and 54 hours lab per term.
+This course offers timely and contemporary law-related topics designed to enhance job skills, expand the students' knowledge of the legal environment, and increase employment opportunities.
 Unit credit may range from one to three units in any given semester.
 Consult the class schedule to verify specific topic area and credit offered in a particular semester.
-May be taken four times for credit.
+Course may be taken four times for credit.

-PLEG 101 F Introduction to Paralegal Studies (3)
+PLEG 101 F Introduction to Paralegal Studies 3 Units

-Three hours lecture per week.
+54 hours lecture per term.
 This course is a practical introduction for those seeking a career as a paralegal.
 Topics include an overview of the law and our court system, the fundamentals of legal research and writing, an introduction to the use of computers in a law office, professional ethics, and the role of the paralegal in the modern law office.
 (CSU) (Degree Credit)

-PLEG 104 F Legal Research and Terminology (3)
+PLEG 104 F Introduction to Legal Research 3 Units and Terminology

-Three hours lecture per week.
+54 hours lecture per term.
 This course is an introduction to the terminology unique to the practice of law and the legal environment, and to the techniques and procedures utilized in conducting effective legal research.
 Topics include an overview of the legal system, legal terminology for all major areas of law, understanding the purpose and function of primary and secondary authority, basics of legal research, and techniques for updating the law.
 (CSU) (Degree Credit)